Disadvantage of Sole Proprietorship

 Sole Proprietorship

-One of the easiest and simplest form to start a business in India is Sole proprietor. a CA or Sole Proprietor CA refers to only ONE owner.
-There may be employees or helpers hired under the owner, but there is only one a CœheadaC who administers, owns and runs the Business.
+One of the easiest and simplest forms to start a business in India is Sole proprietor. a CA or Sole Proprietor CA refers to only ONE owner.
+There may be employees or helpers hired under the owner, but there is only one head CA who administers, owns, and runs the Business.

-A sole proprietorship is an unincorporated business owned managed and controlled by a single person with all authority, responsibility and risk as there is no separation between the owner and its Sole Proprietorship business.
-As all the profits of Sole Proprietor belong to owner, he himself is personally responsible for all debts and liabilities incurred by the business.
+A sole proprietorship is an unincorporated business owned managed and controlled by a single person with all authority, responsibility, and risk as there is no separation between the owner and its Sole Proprietorship business.
+As all the profits of Sole Proprietor belong to the owner, he is personally responsible for all debts and liabilities incurred by the business.

-A sole proprietor can own the business for any duration of time and sell it when he or she seems fit.
-As owner, a sole proprietor can even pass a business down to his or her heirs.
+A sole proprietor can own the business for any duration of time and sell it when he/she seems fit.
+As an owner, a sole proprietor can even pass a business down to his or her heirs.

-Some of the major disadvantage which can summed up are as follows
+Some of the major disadvantages which can summed up are as follows

 • Unlimited liability of the sole proprietor as he is personally liable for all debts and actions of the company.